autonlab/constrained-clustering/README.md

 ## Structure
 In order to reproduce the experiment execute the norebook `Experiments.ipynb` and then `Visualizations.ipynb` which allows to analyze the results and compare the different methods.
 All the other functions contains functions used for the clustering.

+`Example - MNIST.ipynb` applies our algorithm on the MNIST dataset.

 ## Dependencies
 This code has been executed with `python3` with the library indicated in `requirements.txt`.
 Additionaly, it is necessary to have R installed with the library `conclust`.